monica-reverte/filesystem-explorer/README.md

 ## Requirements

-- You cannot use file third-party libraries
-- You will not be able to use global variables in PHP.
+- You will not be able to use the $GLOBALS variable.
 - You must use GIT
 - You must use the PHP > v8
-- Create a clear and orderly directory structure
+- Create a clear and ordered directory structure
 - Both the code and the comments must be written in English
 - Use the camelCase code style to define variables and functions
-- In the case of using HTML, never use inline styles
+- When using HTML, never use inline styles
-- In the case of using different programming languages ​​always define the implementation in separate terms
-- Remember that it is important to divide the tasks into several sub-tasks so that in this way you can associate each particular step of the construction with a specific commit
+- Remember that it is important to divide the tasks into several sub-tasks so that you can associate each particular step of the construction with a specific commit
-- You should try as much as possible that the commits and the planned tasks are the same Delete files that are not used or are not necessary to evaluate the project
+- You should try as much as possible that the commits and the planned tasks are the same
+- Delete files and comments that are not used or are not necessary

 ## Repository